Museum Website Accessibility

 Perceivable

-Icons were labeled
+Icons were appropriately labeled for clarity.

 Operable: Users must be able to operate the interface.